 ‘Pupils’ reading skills are particularly good.
 Teachers help pupils in the early stages of reading well.’
 Ofsted 2019

-At Fairway, reading underpins, and is at the heart of, all that we do and we are passionate about developing confident, proficient readers.
-We want our children to develop a lifelong enjoyment of reading and leave us as avid readers with a love of literature and a thirst for knowledge.
+We are passionate about developing confident, proficient readers.
+We want our children to develop a lifelong enjoyment of reading and leave us in Year 2 with a love of literature and a thirst for knowledge.
 The development of reading begins with the use of a systematic phonics approach; building a knowledge of phonemes and graphemes as well as increasing recognition of sight words.
 We follow ‘Song of Sounds’ phonic scheme.

 Useful information for parents